Nursing Foot Care Course & Certification

 The Ontario Association of Podortho Nurses mandate Is to support members by promoting the role of the Podortho ® Nurse in career objectives to work in an interdisciplinary health care setting or independent practice.

 Our foot care training courses can easily help our members improve their knowledge of foot care and lower limb care.
-They will get the knowledge needed to treat many different lower limb problems including diabetic foot care.
+They will obtain the knowledge needed to treat many different lower limb conditions including diabetic foot care.
 Join our foot care school today.

 Podortho Nurse’s Practice Statement